profile picture

 To learn more about appraising, click here to see a short video or call us today to talk about your specific property.

-Following the inspection, an appraiser uses two or three approaches to determining the value of real property: a paired sales analysis, a replacement cost calculation, and an income approach when rental properties are prevalent.
+Following the inspection, an appraiser uses two or three approaches to determining the value of real property: a sales comparison, a replacement cost calculation, and an income approach when rental properties are prevalent.

-Replacement Cost
+Cost Approach

 Sales Comparison

-• However, if the subject has an extra half-bathroom and the comparable does not, the appraiser might add an amount to the comparable property.
+• If the subject has an extra half-bathroom and the comparable does not, the appraiser might add a certain amount to the comparable property.

 Valuation Using the Income Approach